Panama City Beach City Manager Announces Retirement

 “Understand that I’m doing this because it’s the right thing for me to do.
 It’s a good opportunity for me to walk the Blue Ridge Parkway.
 I will tell you that I absolutely, positively love this city.
 I think that we have the absolute most efficient, cleanest, meanest administration I’ve ever seen in my life and I’m very proud to work with them,” said Gisbert during the meeting.

 He says he’s seen the city grow tremendously over the last decade.
 One of his most notable and favorite projects he says he’s worked on is the revamping of the city’s campus.
-“The 1980s building, 1950s building, buildings that were put up by incredible police man and fireman, not contractors.
+“The 1980s building, 1950s building, buildings that were put up by incredible police officers and firefighter, not contractors.
 We tore those down and put together a master plan.”

-That plan built a new public works building, fire station, police station and once it’s complete, a new city hall.
+That plan built a new public works building, fire station, police station and once it’s completely done, the city will have a new city hall.

 Gisbert will remain as manager until a new one can be hired.
 Then he will remain as a city employee, with his same salary, until March 18, 2020.